freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-on-an-api-response-using-chai-http-iii---put-method.english.md

 <section id='description'>
 As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-mochachai">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-mochachai/'>GitHub</a>.
 In the next example we'll see how to send data in a request payload (body).
 We are going to test a PUT request.
-The <code>'/travellers'</code> endpoint accepts a JSON object taking the structure :
+The <code>'/travellers'</code> endpoint accepts a JSON object taking the structure:

 ```json
 {